PCNS lymphoma - with hemorrhage

 Pre and post contrast CT images demonstrate two dominant hyperdense and enhancing lesions; one in the rostral midbrain and the other involving the splenium of the corpus callosum.
-The former is homogeneous in density and surrounded by moderate surrounding vasogenic oedema.
-The latter demonstrates haemorrhage.
+The former is homogeneous in density and surrounded by moderate surrounding vasogenic edema.
+The latter demonstrates hemorrhage.

-Distribution and appearance of the non-haemorrhagic lesion strongly favours CNS lymphoma.
-Haemorrhage in PCNSL is very uncommon, seen more frequently in immunocompromised individuals.
+Distribution and appearance of the non-hemorrhagic lesion strongly favors CNS lymphoma.
+Hemorrhage in PCNSL is very uncommon, seen more frequently in immunocompromised individuals.

 The patient went on to have surgery.

-FINAL DIAGNOSIS: non Hodgkin's large B cell CNS lymphoma - non germinal centre phenotype.
+FINAL DIAGNOSIS: non Hodgkin's large B cell CNS lymphoma - non germinal center phenotype.

-Although haemorrhage in PCNSL is very uncommon, seen more frequently in immunocompromised individuals, the non-haemorrhagic lesion in this case, and the distribution still makes lymphoma the most likely diagnosis.
+Although hemorrhage in PCNSL is very uncommon, seen more frequently in immunocompromised individuals, the non-hemorrhagic lesion in this case, and the distribution still makes lymphoma the most likely diagnosis.
 Multicentric high grade glioma would be an alternative ddx.